davidfairbairn/data_access/README.md

 ## Data Sources

-You can access the data products through the H-SAF server by obtaining valid credentials from the [H-SAF website](https://hsaf.meteoam.it/).
+You can access the data products through the H-SAF server by obtaining valid credentials from the [H SAF website](https://hsaf.meteoam.it/).

 ## Documentation